 Be highly suspicious of any email relating to payments or accounts that uses urgent language or provides excuses for the lack of a callback option.
-Other common examples of BEC red flags and pressure tactics include poor grammar, punctuation, spelling and words such as "kindly send" or "kindly respond."
+Other common examples of BEC red flags include poor grammar, punctuation, spelling and words such as "kindly send" or "kindly respond."

-Perform a callback
+4. Perform a callback